-Hey, I am Ayushi—a Kiwi living in London who travels while working full-time.
+Hey, I am Ayushi — a chartered accountant and a Kiwi living in London who travels while working full-time.
+I have been doing this since 2019 — six-plus years — across 52+ countries.

 When you are working mornings and only have afternoons free, or when you need to hop on a video call and your Airbnb wifi suddenly dies, you need different information.